GIScience/ohsome2label/README.md

 #### Label

 The downloaded OpenStreetMap data together with the target objects would be labelled with specific zoom level.
-The label output also depends on different `ML_task`, for examples, object bounding boxes for `object detection`, object footprints for 'semantic segmentation', and instance footprint for `instance segmentation`.
+The label output also depends on different `ML_task`, for examples, object bounding boxes for `object detection`, object footprints for `semantic segmentation`, and instance footprint for `instance segmentation`.

 ```bash
 $ ohsome2label label